11 Aug Svādhyāya & Black Lives Matter: Healing the Wounds of Inequity

 As in the above cases with sexual assault or domestic violence, there are ignorant questions and statements in the modern-day conversation about race: questions that serve to distance ourselves from others.
 There are many, but here is a top one in terms of its relevance to the healing arts: Some version of: “I see all people as one.”
 These could include, “I see everybody the same,” “I don’t see color,” “I don’t see differences between people,” “I don’t see race,” “I was raised not to see differences between race”, “we are all One”, “I believe that all lives matter.”
 On first glance, all these seem very sattvic: pure, clear, loving: coming from a unified perspective.
 Indeed, when many of us first encountered these ideas or concepts in our lives, they touched us deeply and resonated with a sense of profound truth.

 While there may be a perspective from which these things are deeply true, here’s at least one reason why statements like this can be painful to hear, and serve to distance white people from Black people: That deep truth does not play out in the daily experience of many Black people.
-Many have been treated differently, with hostility, with both small and large aggressions because of the color of their skin, on a regular basis their whole lives.
-Often on a daily basis.
+Many have been treated differently, with hostility, with both small and large aggressions because of the color of their skin, on a regular–often daily– basis their whole lives.
 If they express the pain of that treatment to me and I respond with one of these statements, I am not inviting the person to share their experience with me.
 I convey that I do not care to listen further to their experience.
 I shut down the conversation.

 Black Lives Matter movement as an entity: I want to look at this a little more deeply.
 In order to do so, I would like to adopt the perspective, for the moment, that the Black Lives Matter movement is an entity.
 I suspect many of us have the ability to perceive this in this way, as many of us are familiar with the concept of an Ayurvidya—a divine embodiment of Ayurveda, that includes the body of knowledge, history and spirit of Ayurveda.
-Similarly, we could consider the Black Lives Matter movement to be an entity that consists of the multitude of experiences, responses to oppression, history, struggles, triumphs, suffering and studies of Black experience in the US.
-This would include the history of slavery, rebellion, Jim Crow laws, studies and teachings of Martin Luther King, the Civil Rights movement, the disproportionate police violence against Black people, the modern-day disproportionate conviction and incarceration of Black people (see the documentary, “13th” on Netflix), the murder of George Floyd, the responses to that, etc. etc. etc. This is a deep and wide entity.
+Similarly, we could consider the Black Lives Matter movement to be an entity that consists of the multitude of experiences, responses to oppression, history, struggles, triumphs, suffering and studies of Black peoples’ experience in the US.
+This would include the history of slavery, rebellion, Jim Crow laws, studies and teachings of Dr. Martin Luther King jr, the Civil Rights movement, the disproportionate police violence against Black people, the modern-day disproportionate conviction and incarceration of Black people (see the documentary, “13th” on Netflix), the murder of George Floyd and many, many other Black people by police, the responses to that, etc. etc. etc. This is a deep and wide entity.

 The Law of Microcosm /macrocosm: